-Physical examination usually detects a single prominent 1st heart sound (S1), a single 2nd heart sound (S2—in patients with marked pulmonic valve stenosis or transposed great vessels), and a grade 2 to 3/6 holosystolic or early systolic murmur of a VSD at the lower left sternal border (see table Heart Murmur Intensity).
+Physical examination usually detects a single prominent 1st heart sound (S1), a single 2nd heart sound (S2—in patients with marked pulmonic valve stenosis or transposed great vessels), and a grade 2 to 3/6 holosystolic or early systolic murmur of a VSD at the lower left sternal border (see table Heart Murmur Intensity Heart Murmur Intensity ).
 A systolic ejection murmur of pulmonic stenosis or a continuous murmur of patent ductus arteriosus may be present at the upper left sternal border.
 A systolic thrill is rarely palpable.
 An apical diastolic rumble may be audible if pulmonary blood flow is markedly increased.
-Cyanosis, when present for > 6 mo, may result in clubbing.
+Cyanosis, when present for > 6 months, may result in clubbing.

 Diagnosis of tricuspid atresia is suspected clinically, supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies.

 In the most common form, chest x-ray shows normal or slightly increased heart size, right atrial enlargement, and decreased pulmonary vascular markings.
 Occasionally, the cardiac silhouette resembles that of tetralogy of Fallot Tetralogy of Fallot Tetralogy of Fallot consists of 4 features: a large ventricular septal defect, right ventricular outflow tract obstruction and pulmonic valve stenosis, right ventricular hypertrophy, and over-riding... read more (with a boot-shaped heart and concave pulmonary artery segment).
 Pulmonary vascular markings may be increased and cardiomegaly may be present in infants with associated transposition of the great arteries Transposition of the Great Arteries (TGA) Transposition of the great arteries (in this case, dextro-transposition) occurs when the aorta arises directly from the right ventricle and the pulmonary artery arises from the left ventricle... read more .
 ECG characteristically shows left axis deviation (between 0° and −90°) and left ventricular hypertrophy.
 Left axis deviation is not usually present if there is associated transposition of the great arteries.
 Right atrial or combined atrial enlargement is also common.

 Cardiac catheterization may be useful (particularly in older children) before the first palliative procedure to define hemodynamics and pulmonary artery anatomy.